stackhpc/ansible-lustre/README.md

 - node "A" needs a route to 4 to be defined using the gateway router from 1-2.
 - The router forming the 1-2 gateway needs a route to 4 to be defined using a gateway from 2-3.
 - The router forming the 2-3 gateway needs a route to 4 to be defined using a gateway from 3-4.

+---
+<b id="f1">1.</b> Note that the specified user/groups do not need to exist on the server when the nodemaps are defined, as the code looks these up in the `project` variable rather than querying the server itself. [↩](#foot1)

+<b id="f2">2.</b> The lustre documentation for the [Fileset Feature](http://doc.lustre.org/lustre_manual.xhtml#SystemConfigurationUtilities.fileset) is confusing/incorrect as it appears to be describing **submounts** which involve the client specifying a path in the filesystem, and are hence voluntary, with **filesets** where the client only specifies the filesystem to mount and the server only exports
+the subdirectory defined by the appropriate fileset.
+Submount functionality is not exposed by this code. [↩](#foot2)